 When you switch off your TV via the remote control, you’ll usually see a small LED light which remains on.
 This is telling you that the TV is on standby: despite not being used, it is still contributing to your energy bill in the form of ‘standby power.’

 In fact, this is the case for a variety of electrical appliances and equipment - but there is often no obvious sign that they’re on standby.
 The simple way to avoid this is to switch off the mains supply or unplug electrical devices from the wall - especially those which you use infrequently - to ensure that they are not using power when they're not in use.

 Keeping your home warm in the cold winter months is essential, but this doesn't mean that every room needs a radiator on full heat 24/7.
-It is no surprise that more radiators turned on full requires more energy to heat up the water, so be selective!
-For rooms which are used less frequently, decide carefully when you need to switch on radiators.
+It is no surprise that more radiators turned on full requires more energy to heat up, so be selective!
+For rooms which are used less frequently, decide carefully when (or whether!) you need to switch on radiators.
 For instance, bedrooms tend to need heating in the evening and morning time, but not throughout the day.

 Turning off individual radiators, where heat is not necessary, as well ensuring that the central heating system is switched off once your home is warm, will help to reduce the amount of energy that your household consumes.

 Colder winter weather can mean unwelcome draughts creep under doors and through windows.
 A quick and efficient way to keep your home warmer and cosier is to prevent this from happening.